 What Makes Korean Natural Farming Special?

 In Korean Natural Farming, one of the key philosophies of the practice relies on the capture and use of native, local fungi to facilitate nutrient transportation to the roots.
 Unlike growing in a hydroponic, mineral salt nutrient set up where the nutrients are delivered directly to the roots by use of water-soluble nutrients, KNF relies on fungi to transport its vital nutrients.
 Traditionally, local fungi are captured by the use of a specially-designed box with cooked and sterilized white rice that acts as a habitat for wild spores of fungi to collect and begin to grow.
 Once a colony of fungi is established, it is introduced into the soil and mixed with a variety of natural nutrients.
 Plants are then placed in the soil and gradually fed more nutrients from fermented sources of organic plant matter.
 Sacred Sun Farms makes many of our fermented plant nutrients from seasonal vegetables like pumpkin, leafy greens, and more.
-Overall, these sources of vegan, organic nutrients in combination with a healthy biome of living organisms in the soil and the growth feed the plants and even act as a massive immune system for the plants, protecting them from disease.
+Overall, these sources of organic nutrients in combination with a healthy biome of living organisms in the soil and the growth, feed the plants and even act as a massive immune system for the plants.
+Which protects them from disease and bugs.

 Try Our Medical Cannabis Products Produced with Korean Natural Farming Methods